Ballistic Glass vs Security Window Film: What Schools Need to Know

 What Ballistic Glass Is Designed To Do

 Ballistic glass is engineered specifically to provide protection against firearm threats.
-Unlike film, it is constructed using multiple layers of glass and polycarbonate designed to absorb and disperse ballistic energy.
+Unlike security window film, ballistic glass is manufactured using multiple layers of specialized glass and ballistic materials designed to absorb and disperse ballistic energy.

 • Front offices and reception areas